felix-hilden/tekore/docs/documents/advanced_usage.rst

 They provide the immediate
 `advantages <https://2.python-requests.org/en/master/user/advanced/#session-objects>`_
 of using a :class:`requests.Session`.
+They can be used for connection persistence, retrying and caching.
-They can bring new functionality, use user-defined sessions and pass additional keyword arguments to :class:`Session.send`.
+User-defined sessions and additional keyword arguments to :class:`Session.send` can also be passed in.
-For example per-instance sessions can be enabled with a :class:`PersistentSender <tekore.sender.PersistentSender>`.
+For example, per-instance sessions can be enabled with a :class:`PersistentSender <tekore.sender.PersistentSender>`.

 .. code:: python